DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/Roadmap.md

 ## Deprecate
-The following is planned to be deprecated
+The following has been deprecated

-#### September release
+#### September 2022 release
 - MS has deprecated scripting.
-We will therefor remove setting **Enable scripting** from **EDI shared parameters** in the September release.
+We have therefor removed setting **Enable scripting** from **EDI shared parameters** in the September release.